|Scheduler||About Us||Our Microscopes||ImageJ/Fiji Help||Helpful Documents||Policies and Fees||Gallery||Home|

 February 25 -- The whole slide scanner is now available

 CRi Pannoramic Scan is back and ready for samples!
-This machine provides automated scanning of either full color histology or fluorescently labeled slides (blue, green, and near red with far red coming soon) with amazing resolution (down to 0.12um per pixel).
+This machine provides automated scanning of either full color histology or fluorescently labeled slides (blue, green, and near red with far red coming soon).
 Create a digital archive of your slides, then use the free-to-download 3DHistoquant software to create individual images at virtual magnifications from 1x-100x.

 We are running this machine as a drop-off service for $5 per slide.
 Drop off your slides, fill out a short form and we'll contact you when your scans are done!